jentery/engl391/activity.md

 *Complete sentences are preferred.* Please do not use more than *150 words* per response.
 (I will use a word counting tool during assessment.)

-Any video you attach should be no longer than *30 seconds*.
-All supporting game documentation should be yours, and you should only attach an image or video when the question asks for it.
-You can use file names (e.g., "portal2Mechanic.png" or "evenTheOceanArt.mov") in your writing to refer to attachments or you can simply insert images or video into the document.
+All supporting game documentation should be yours, and you should only include an image or video when the question asks for one.
+You can attach a file by uploading it separately to Brightspace (recommended), or you can insert it directly into the document.
+If you attach it, then be sure to refer to the filename (e.g., "see portal2Mechanic.png" or "see evenTheOceanArt.mov") in your writing.
+Any video you attach or insert should be no longer than *30 seconds*.

+1. Which game did you select to study in this course?
+Please mention the game's title, developer(s), publisher(s), and release date in your response.
+(This question should be an easy ten points.)
+2. Identify and describe *one* interesting story element in the game you selected.
+Why is it interesting?
+Include supporting game documentation (a video or image) and refer to it in your response.
+3. Identify and describe *one* interesting art or design element in the game you selected.
+Why is it interesting?
+Attach supporting game documentation (a video or image) and refer to it in your response.
+4. Identify and describe *one* interesting mechanic or challenge in the game you selected.
+Why is it interesting?
+Attach supporting game documentation (a video or image) and refer to it in your response.
+5. Identify *one* genre set in the game you selected and explain how it coordinates narrative with art and mechanics.
+Attach supporting game documentation (a video or image) and refer to it in your writing.